Editor's Note: This story originally appeared on NewRetirement.

 7. Anchoring: What you think is important may not be critical

-“Change your mind and you can change the world (or at least your future retirement)” — Norman Vincent Peale
+“Change your thoughts and you change your world” — Norman Vincent Peale

 Anchoring is the impulse to rely too heavily on one piece of information when making decisions.